greatislander/c2lc-project-website/src/resources/weavly-for-users-with-low-vision.md

 In the actions panel, each action block has a distinct colour.
 Green for moving forward, blue for moving backward, yellow for turning left and red for turning right.
 However, if learners select the greyscale colour theme all blocks will be displayed in grey.
 When the high contrast colour theme is selected all blocks will be displayed in white.

-Weavly also includes distinct visual states for interactive items, such as the followings:
+Weavly also includes distinct visual states for interactive items:

-* When dragging an action block to the program area, a thick outline will appear around the program panel as well as the nearest step that learner can drop their action block to.
+* When dragging an action block to the program area, a thick outline will appear around the program panel as well as the nearest step that learner can drop their action block.
-* When an action block is dropped into a program sequence, a glowing outline will appear around that block to confirm it has been added.
+* When an action block is dropped into a program sequence, a glowing outline will appear around that block to confirm that the action block has been added.

 ### Simplification